Understanding Part 3 is not always straight forward, and working out which training aid you need in order to study can be confusing.

 Below you will find a guide to the most common questions we hear.
 If you're asking the same question, click the link and it'll take you to the product you need - simples!

 Fault analysis is an essential skill required for driving instruction.
 Working out why a pupil is making mistakes is the stepping stone to correcting it.
-Many PDI trainees struggle with the Core Competencies, but once they begin to understand them, the level of teaching and confidence rises dramatically.
+Many PDI trainees struggle with pupil fault identification, anaylsis and correction, but once they begin to understand it, the level of teaching and confidence rises dramatically.

 Fault remedy goes hand in hand with fault analysis.
 Both essential for driving instruction.
 Working out why a pupil is making a mistake is the first step - telling them how to correct it and why they should are the final pieces of the jigsaw.
 When you master these skills, your level of confidence will rise.

-Pupils need concise and easy to see understand visual aids - over complicated visuals create confusion.
-In reference to the Part 3 Test, they may also result in extra questions by your 'pupil' (the Examiner).
+Pupils need concise and easy to see understand visual aids - over complicated visuals create confusion and may result in extra questions.
 A clear and concise teaching aid helps learners grasp what is being taught quickly and easily - it also looks more professional.